BerkeleyLab/upcxx/INSTALL.md

 #### System Requirements:

 UPC++ includes support for RMA communication operations on memory buffers resident in a CUDA-compatible NVIDIA GPU.
-Specific requirements:
+General requirements:

 * Modern NVIDIA-branded [CUDA-compatible GPU hardware](https://developer.nvidia.com/cuda-gpus)
 * NVIDIA CUDA toolkit v9.0 or later.
 Available for [download here](https://developer.nvidia.com/cuda-downloads).

 #### Additional System Requirements for GDR-accelerated memory kinds:

-This version of UPC++ supports GPUDirect RDMA (GDR) acceleration of memory kinds on selected platforms using modern NVIDIA-branded GPUs and Mellanox-branded InfiniBand network hardware, when using the native ibv-conduit.
+This version of UPC++ supports GPUDirect RDMA (GDR) acceleration of memory kinds data transfers on selected platforms using modern NVIDIA-branded GPUs with Mellanox-branded InfiniBand or HPE Slingshot network hardware.
+This support requires one of the following native network conduit configurations, and the current/default version of GASNet-EX:

+* ibv-conduit with recent Mellanox-branded InfiniBand network hardware
+* ofi-conduit on HPE Cray EX with HPE Slingshot-11 (cxi provider)
+* ofi-conduit on HPX Cray EX with HPE Slingshot-10 (verbs provider)

 Additional requirements:

 * Linux OS with x86\_64 or ppc64le CPU (not ARM)
-* Recent Mellanox-branded InfiniBand network hardware
 * GPUDirect RDMA drivers installed
-* ibv-conduit built from the current version of GASNet-EX (the default for this release)

 When using GDR-accelerated memory kinds, calls to `upcxx::copy` will offload the data transfer to the network adapter, streaming data directly between the